codeslash21/git-bash/command.md

 - `git fetch` - to fetch all the changes made on remote repository to local repo.
 It will not merge the chnages.
 - `git pull` - to fetch and merge the changes made on remote repo and it also cause merge conflict depending upon the changes.
 Its basically combiination of fetch and merge command.
 - `git remote show origin` - to details about the remote reference origin.
+- `git show [ssh commit id]` - to show details about that particular commit.
+We can get this commit id from github also if we are interested in particular commit in github and here to mention that local repo should have that commit.
 -